vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/README.md

 ## Which Key Provider Should I Use?

-As with anything, it depends on your requirements.
 Native Key Provider is the best choice if you are looking for a fully integrated solution that is easy to use, but because the encryption keys are stored on ESX hosts, it relies on physical security.
 If someone can steal your host, they will be able to boot and unlock encrypted VMs and vSAN datastores on their own, and from there can attack the hypervisor using other methods, such as vulnerabilities in the hypervisor itself, to gain further access.

 You can mitigate this risk by using a Standard Key Provider, which can be secured with network security controls so that someone who possesses stolen hardware cannot access the keys.
 However, an external KMS represents additional complexity and cost.

 You can also use the key providers together.
 Use the Standard Key Provider with a KMS to protect vSAN datastores, and use Native Key Provider to enable vTPM.
-This is an increasingly common configuration and helps mitigate risks and lowers environment complexity. vSAN has its own key provider settings and does not follow the default key provider, so this configuration works well.
+This split configuration reduces the risks from hardware theft, because the vSAN keys stay in the KMS, while keeping vTPM enablement simple. vSAN has its own key provider settings and does not follow the default key provider, so this configuration works well.

 ## Key Provider Availability